Menu

 • Applying For A Personal Loan: Similar to other lenders, personal loan lenders will do a hard credit check when you apply for the loan formally.

-• Applying For A Private Student Loan: If you are applying for private student loans, lenders will likely run a hard pull to assess your creditworthiness.
+• Applying For A Private Student Loan: If you are applying for private student loans, lenders will likely run loan credit checks to assess your creditworthiness.
 The same is true if you apply for a federal direct PLUS loan or parent PLUS loan.

 • Requesting A Credit Line Increase: If you ask your card issuer to elevate your credit limit, it might run a hard check to identify your eligibility.